scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 whose highest weighted tokens referred to the male-favored movies, had a higher proportion of males than females.
 Similarly, the "teen" group, which which corresponded to female-favored movies, had a higher proportion of females.
-The "movies-drama-0" group—the last of the four movie clusters—includes a relatively even proportion of users along this demographic split.
+The "movies-drama-0" group — the last of the four movie clusters — includes a relatively even proportion of users along this demographic split.
 (THE ANALYSIS IN THIS PARAGRAPH DOESN"T MAKE SENSE - SEEMS CIRCULAR)

 We next examined the distribution over topics by drug usage.
 In this demographic category, users